The Daring Gourmet

 german brown bread recipe brown farmer authentic traditional vollkornbrot einkornbrot einkorn whole wheat grain sourdough beer nuts seeds

-Let is sit in the pan for 5 minutes before removing it, then let it cool completely on a wire rack before slicing it.
+Let is sit in the pan for 5 minutes before removing it, then let it cool completely on a wire rack.

 german bread recipe brown farmer authentic traditional vollkornbrot einkornbrot einkorn whole wheat grain sourdough beer nuts seeds